dfinity/wg-identity-authentication/topics/icrc_28_trusted_origins.md

 ## Use-Cases

-There are several reasons why signers might want to get a list of frontend URLs a canister trusts, with one in particular related to removing wallet approval prompts for a user's wallet address.
+There are several reasons why signers might want to get a list of frontend URLs a canister trusts, with one in particular related to removing the user signer's party approval prompts because Account Delegations created with icrc28-conforming canisters can call those canisters without user approval.

-### Wallet Delegation Use-Case
+### Account Delegation Use-Case

-[ICRC-34](./icrc_34_get_delegation.md) applies when a user returns a delegation to a relying party that can be used to make authenticated calls on the user's behalf (i.e. without displaying wallet approval prompts).
+[ICRC-34](./icrc_34_delegation.md) applies when a user returns a delegation to a relying party that can be used to make authenticated calls on the user's behalf (i.e. without displaying wallet approval prompts).
 To do this safely for the user's wallet address in a way that prevents malicious actors from having access to assets, the wallet needs to confirm that each canister listed as a `target` can be safely entrusted with the